defeat the enemy, strongholds and spiritual warfare

 We see that sacrificial love when God allowed Jesus to become flesh to take our place on the cross.
 We also see that same sacrificial love in Jesus’ earthly ministry, our model that shows us how to love others.

-God calls us to be devoted to other Christians like we’re devoted to our families.
+God calls us to be devoted to other Christians, just as we’re devoted to our families.
 Again, it’s another mark of a faithful Christ follower.

 Paul explains that we’re expected to show genuine appreciation and admiration for our fellow believers by putting them before ourselves.
 Hebrews 13:2 refers to it as “pursuing the love of strangers.”
 It means we’re not called to entertain our friends.
 We’re also called to model this hospitality to fellow believers.